Using Risk-On/Risk-Off Dashboards

 What Risk-On and Risk-Off Really Mean

 Financial markets constantly shift between two broad behavioral states: risk-on and risk-off.
-In risk-on environments, investors favor assets with higher expected returns and greater volatility, including equities, high-yield bonds, emerging market debt, and commodities.
-In risk-off environments, capital flows toward perceived safe havens such as US Treasuries, gold, the US dollar, and high-quality sovereign debt.
+In risk-on environments, investors favor assets with higher expected returns and greater volatility—equities, high-yield bonds, emerging market debt, commodities.
+In risk-off environments, capital flows toward perceived safe havens: US Treasuries, gold, the dollar, high-quality sovereign debt.

-These regime shifts are not binary switches but rather gradual transitions that can persist for weeks, months, or even years.
-The 2009-2020 period was predominantly risk-on, punctuated by brief risk-off episodes like the 2011 European debt crisis and the 2015-2016 growth scare.
-The COVID crash of March 2020 represented an extreme risk-off event, with the VIX spiking to 82.69 on March 16, 2020, the highest closing level in history.
+These regime shifts are not binary switches but gradual transitions that can persist for weeks, months, or years.
+The 2009–2020 period was predominantly risk-on, punctuated by brief risk-off episodes like the 2011 European debt crisis and the 2015–2016 growth scare.
+The COVID crash of March 2020 was the textbook extreme risk-off event, with the VIX spiking to 82.69 on March 16, 2020—the highest closing level in history.
+The 2022 stagflation drawdown was a different beast: equities and Treasuries fell together, breaking the classic flight-to-quality reflex and reminding everyone that the dashboard works less well when inflation is the dominant macro force.

 Key Indicators for Regime Identification